mrmlnc/vscode-csscomb/README.md

 ## Custom configuration

-Custom configuration is fun and simple: just put `.csscomb.json` file in the project root.
+Custom configuration is fun and simple: just put `.csscomb.json` file in the project root or your `HOME` directory.

 You can read more about available options [in docs](https://github.com/csscomb/csscomb.js/blob/master/doc/options.md).